maca/maquila/README.md

       var persistedPost = Maquila.persist('post', { author: "Daffy Duck" });

-In this case `Constructor` is `Post` constructor, since it was passed in the factory definition.
 Strategies can be define or overriden globaly or on a factory basis.

       Maquila.factory('post').strategy('publish', function(Post, attrs){